 Parts Management Training

-The Defense Acquisition University offers a continuous learning module course, CLL 206, “Introduction to Parts Management.”
+The Defense Acquisition University offers a continuous learning module course, LOG 0630, “Introduction to Parts Management.”
 The course is designed to be self-taught and should take about 1.5 hours to complete.
-Trainees may request access to the course at http://www.dau.mil.
+Prospective students may apply for this course.

 Parts and Material Management Proven Processes - This monthly series provides a cross-functional forum for promoting, shaping, and coordinating government and industry approaches to effective DMSMS and parts management.
 The series leverages subject matter experts to increase your knowledge, awareness and ability to support your program effectively.

 The annual DMSMS conference is now the Parts and Materials Management Conference (PMMC).
 The PMMC provides the opportunity for attendees from DoD, other government agencies, industry, and academia to interact and exchange ideas and learn about new tools and technologies that can impact parts and materials management.
 For more information on the upcoming conference, please visit the official PMMC Conference site.